mejta/wp-latte/readme.txt

 == Description ==

 This plugin gives theme developers availability to develop themes with [Nette Latte v2.5](https://latte.nette.org/en/).

-You should use [TGMA](http://tgmpluginactivation.com/) in your theme to require this plugin.
+## Usage

 After plugin activation, you can use Nette Latte templates in your theme.
 Just use `.latte` file extension instead of `.php`.
 Template files with `.php`  extension will continue to work, but that templates will have lower priority in template resolution.